The Zero Percent Interest Loans Available Car Dealer Scam

-Many manufacturers' offer 0% interest financing to their customers from time to time.
-If you're looking to take advantage of this opportunity, make sure you read the fine print and know the manufacture's program guidelines.
+Many manufacturers offer 0% interest financing to their customers from time to time.
+If you want to take advantage of this opportunity, read the fine print and know the manufacturer’s program guidelines.

 The 0% interest advertising scam is used to lure potential customers to a dealer’s lot.
 A dealer will advertise 0% interest available in their local advertising.
-They make it look like the offer is available to everyone and anybody.
-Car buyers assume the 0% interest is available on all makes and models and also any term.
+They make it look like the offer is open to everyone and anybody.
+Car buyers assume the 0% interest is public on all makes, models, and terms.

-In reality the dealer only has the 0% interest offer on certain makes and models and the special rate is, unless otherwise stated, on a very short finance term, normally 12 to 36 months.
-The consumer also has to have excellent credit to qualify for the program also.
+The dealer may only have the 0% interest offer on specific makes and models.
+Unless otherwise stated, the special rate is on a concise finance term, typically 12 to 36 months.
+The consumer also must have excellent credit to qualify for the program.

-Dealers are aware most people cannot afford the high monthly payment that comes with short term financing.
-The goal of the dealer is to have the customer come in off the 0% interest advertisement, fall in love with a vehicle and then choose a longer finance term with a higher interest rate.
+Dealers know most people cannot afford the high monthly payment that comes with short-term financing when buying a new car from a dealership.
+The dealer’s goal is to have the customer come in off the 0% interest advertisement, fall in love with a vehicle and then choose a longer finance term with a higher interest rate.